 HI, I'm Liz

 Where do I begin?
-What is can I tell you about me?
-I am a mother, artist, gardener, and nature lover.
+I am a mother, grandmother, artist, gardener, and nature lover.
 I am on a life long journey of understanding myself, what I need, and what I want, to live a more fulfilled life.
 At times, is seems forever changing.
 I suppose that is the process of growing up and growing older!

-I am a Licensed Professional Counselor (LPC) and an Registered Art Therapist (ATR) serving clients in the State of Texas through a HIPPA compliant, secure online platform.
+I am a Licensed Professional Counselor (LPC-S) and an Registered Art Therapist (ATR) serving clients in the State of Texas through a HIPPA compliant, secure online platform.

 I made the jump into the counseling field in 2013 and have not looked back.
-I specialize in treating women who have experienced trauma, incorporating Cognitive Processing Therapy with Expressive Arts Therapy.
-I decided to go into private practice because I wanted to provide a more in-depth, personalized approach.
+I specialize in treating women who have a history of trauma/PTSD, grief, and anxiety, incorporating Cognitive Processing Therapy with Expressive Arts Therapy.
+I decided to go into private practice because I wanted to provide a more in-depth, personalized approach by decreasing the amount of clients I see.

 Art making throughout my life has brought me peace and insight.
 As a little girl, I loved to create!
 Making mud pies in the backyard, pushing my hands through the cold, wet mud was heavenly.
 I loved to watch my mud pies as they baked in the sunlight.
 On cold Sunday afternoons, I would sit at the coffee table and draw cartoons.
 In my teen years, I would escape to my room to be alone, drawing or painting portraits.
 Today, my favorite medium is acrylic paint - using my hands to move the paint reminds of the cold, wet mud I loved as a little girl.